-Prerequisite or co-requisite: ENGL 3060.
+Prerequisite or co-requisite: ENGL 3060 or CWCL 3400.
 A study of key formal and theoretical elements of 20th and 21st century Anglophone poetry and poetry in translation.
-The course will poetry as genre, with a reflection on craft and issues in prosody.
+The course will emphasize poetry as genre, with a reflection on craft and issues in prosody.

-CWCL 4420 Contemporary Narrative: Form and Theory 3-0-3
+CWCL 4420 Contemporary Narrative: Form and Theory

-Prerequisite or co-requisite: ENGL 3060.
+Prerequisite or co-requisite: ENGL 3060 or CWCL 3400.
 A study of key formal and theoretical elements of 20th and 21st century Anglophone fiction and fiction in translation.
 The course will emphasize the novel as genre, with a reflection on craft and narrative history and analysis.